Lorena González (Seattle politician): 2021 Seattle mayoral election

 In February 2021, after Mayor Jenny Durkan stated that she would not seek reelection, González announced her candidacy for the 2021 Seattle mayoral election.
-In her announcement, Gonzalez said Seattle needed "bold, transformative action" and that "I believe we need everyone, especially big business to do their part." joined a crowded primary field of 15 candidates, which included former Council President Bruce Harrell, Chief Seattle Club Executive Director Colleen Echohawk, former state representative Jessyn Farrell, and architect Andrew Grant Houston.
-In the August primary, Harrell came in first, with 34% of the vote, and advanced to the general election with Gonzalez, who earned 32.11%.
+In her announcement, González said Seattle needed "bold, transformative action" and that "I believe we need everyone, especially big business to do their part." joined a crowded primary field of 15 candidates, which included former Council President Bruce Harrell, Chief Seattle Club Executive Director Colleen Echohawk, former state representative Jessyn Farrell, and architect Andrew Grant Houston.
+In the August primary, Harrell came in first, with 34% of the vote, and advanced to the general election with González, who earned 32.11%.

-Gonzalzez ran as a progressive, focusing on increasing corporate taxes and ending forced sweeps of homeless people, and was endorsed by Senators Bernie Sanders and Elizabeth Warren along with a majority of the city council.
+González ran as a progressive, focusing on increasing corporate taxes and ending forced sweeps of homeless people, and was endorsed by Senators Bernie Sanders and Elizabeth Warren along with a majority of the city council.
 Harrell ran as a moderate, focusing on expanding the police force and addressing visible homelessness, and was endorsed by former governor Gary Locke, and former Seattle Mayors Norm Rice and Wesley C. Uhlman.

 In the final days of the election, Gonzalez released an ad that focused on Harrell's initial support of Ed Murray during the abuse scandal.
-The ad featured a white woman, who was a rape survivor but not a Murray accusor, who stated that she could not trust Harrell because he sided with Murray.
-Gonzalez would pull the ad, and apologized saying, "I am sorry we did not work harder to center the voice of a sexual assault survivor from our community of color who was also willing to tell their story."
+The ad featured a white woman, who was a rape survivor but not a Murray accuser, who stated that she could not trust Harrell because he sided with Murray.
+González would pull the ad, and apologized saying, "I am sorry we did not work harder to center the voice of a sexual assault survivor from our community of color who was also willing to tell their story."

 In the final week of the campaign, Harrell faced an ethics complaint that accused Harrell of influencing a wage-theft investigation at a men's-only club that he was a member of while he was council president.
 Harrell released a statement accusing González of trying to distract voters from issues like homelessness and public safety.

-In the November 2021 election, Harrell defeated Gonzalez, 58% to 41%, and was sworn in as the 57th mayor of Seattle on January 1, 2022.
+In the November 2021 election, Harrell defeated González, 58% to 41%, and was sworn in as the 57th mayor of Seattle on January 1, 2022.